jessfraz/blog/content/post/corollary-to-the-hard-thing-about-hard-things.md

 I really do not enjoy when people hero worship me and I do not think people should hero worship anyone.
 We are all humans and we are all flawed in our own ways.
 Anyone who believes someone to be perfect will soon find that they are not.
 This holds true for anyone: executives of companies, senior engineers, tennis champions, and hollywood stars.

 Leave room for people to make mistakes, because they will.
 What truly matters is how a person grows after making a mistake.
+It helps to make it very clear that you will make mistakes and welcome feedback.
+When someone discovers a mistake you've made try to treat it as a gift.
+Allow for failure and growth from failure in others and they will do the same for you as well.

-If you are a leader and you empathize with this, I think this problem can only be solved with time.
+If you are a leader and you empathize with this, I think this problem can also be solved with time.
-Time for people to understand how you work and time to grow trust.
+You need time for people to understand how you work and time to grow trust.
+As long as you continue to be transparent about mistakes over time and grow from them, trust will follow.

 It’s hard to see a power dynamic at play if you are in it and hold the power.
 Power dynamics are in the eye of the beholder.
 We can all try to be conscious of this and patient as the vines of trust grow around us.